LoneWolfC6/barbershop-demo/README.md

 ## Contact:
 Built by Brandon Jamison
-Feel free to reach out if you'd like a custom website for your business or project.
+For project inquiries or collaborations, feel free to [email me](brandonjamison.dev@gmail.com).